osg-htc/docs/docs/data/install-xrootd.md

-Note: On the data nodes, the files will actually be owned by unix user `xrootd` (or other daemon user), not as the user authenticated to, under most circumstances. xrootd will verify the permissions and authorization based on the user that the security plugin authenticates you to (for instance, your unix user for option 1 or your gums id for option 2), but, internally, the data node files will be owned by the `xrootd` user.
+Note: On the data nodes, the files will actually be owned by unix user `xrootd` (or other daemon user), not as the user authenticated to, under most circumstances.
+XRootD will verify the permissions and authorization based on the user that the security plugin authenticates you to (for instance, your unix user for option 1 or your gums id for option 2), but, internally, the data node files will be owned by the `xrootd` user.